DMoenks/azure-ad-license-report/README.md

 # azure-ad-license-report

-**The provided script's status is outdated and only provided for reference purposes**
+**The provided script's status is outdated and only provided for reference purposes.
+A more recent version is being prepared.**